University Policies

 - students who are minors below the age of 18.

 The policy also states that faculty or staff employees may not supervise or evaluate students to whom they are related by blood, law, or marriage.
-The full Improper Relationships Between Students and Employees Policy based on the UNC Board of Governor’s policy is available on the University’s policy website.
+Please see the full text of the Nepotism and Interpersonal Relationships Policy on the University’s policy website.

-The University is committed to providing an inclusive and welcoming environment for all members of our community.
-The University values safety, diversity, education, and equity and is firmly committed to maintaining a campus environment free from discrimination, harassment, and related misconduct.
+The University is committed to providing a welcoming environment for all members of our community.
+It is firmly committed to maintaining a campus environment free from discrimination, harassment, and related misconduct.

 In accordance with its Policy Statement on Nondiscrimination, the University does not unlawfully discriminate in offering equal access to its educational programs and activities or with respect to employment terms and conditions on the basis of an individual’s age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or veteran status (collectively referred to as “protected status”).
 The University’s protection of these statuses is grounded in federal law.

 Federal law also governs the University’s response to sexual assault, sexual violence, interpersonal violence (including domestic and dating violence), and stalking.
 Such acts violate the essential dignity of our community member(s) and are contrary to our institutional values.
-Please visit these links to see the full text of the Policy on Prohibited Discrimination, Harassment and Related Misconduct and the Policy Statement on Nondiscrimination.
+Please see the full text of the Policy on Prohibited Discrimination, Harassment and Related Misconduct and the Policy Statement on Non-discrimination on the University’s policy website.

 Gender-Inclusive Language Policy

-The University is committed to providing an inclusive and welcoming environment for all members of our University Community.
+The University is committed to providing a welcoming environment for all members of our University Community.
 Consistent with that commitment, gender-inclusive terms (chair; first-year student; upper-level student, etc.) should be used on University documents, websites, and policies.

 A guidance handout (“Gender-Inclusive Language”) may be found on the UNC Writing Center website.
 Please see the full text of the Gender-Inclusive Language Policy on the University’s policy website.